openfaas/faas/ADOPTERS.md

 * [NGC](https://www.ngcsoftware.com/)

+* [Northwestern Mutual](https://www.northwesternmutual.com/) - "OpenFaaS is a great platform and Alex and team are a great resource.
+They will work very diligently with your team to help you get the most out of OpenFaaS, and he will always be able to provide valuable insight into issues that a team might face while developing software for the cloud."
+Kieran Gordon

+* [P. A. Media Group](https://pamediagroup.com/) - "We use OpenFaaS to orchestrate Terraform and Jenkins jobs for our internal infrastructure provisioning" - Rob Stonham

 * [PathfinderZA](https://www.pathfinderza.com) - PathfinderZA is an IOT security firm selling underground sensors that transmits warnings to users if a person or vehicle goes past it.
 We're using OpenFaas, with Dockerised functions written in Java (Quarkus) and Rust (Actix/Rocket-RS).

 * [Pentium Network](https://www.pentium.network/)